rogeriopvl/8bit/README.md

 # 8Bit [![Build Status](https://travis-ci.org/rogeriopvl/8bit.svg)](https://travis-ci.org/rogeriopvl/8bit)

-8Bit is a javascript module that converts an image into a pixelated version using canvas
+8Bit is a javascript module that converts an image into a pixelated version using canvas.
+You can find a demo [here](https://jsfiddle.net/fLajrmun/2/).

 ## Install